Opposition spreads propaganda against NDA, crushing spirit of Constitution: PM Modi - ExBulletin

 Opposition spreads propaganda against NDA, crushing spirit of Constitution: PM Modi

+Prime Minister Modi, addressing party workers in Bhubaneswar, also said that the opposition has only one goal: to grab power by misleading people.

-BHUBANESWAR, Nov 29: Criticizing opposition parties for their propaganda against the BJP-led NDA, Prime Minister Narendra Modi on Friday claimed that they have crushed the spirit of the Constitution and rejected all norms of democracy.
+Criticizing opposition parties for their propaganda against the BJP-led NDA, Prime Minister Narendra Modi on Friday said they had crushed the “spirit of the Constitution and rejected all norms of democracy”.

-Modi, addressing party members here, also said that the opposition had only one goal: to grab power by misleading people.
+Modi, addressing party workers in Bhubaneswar, also said the opposition had only one goal: to grab power by misleading the people.

 The Prime Minister said that it is only natural that there are ideological differences between political parties on different issues and they have the right to express their views and resort to agitation.

-But now, one can sense, there has been a big change as attempts are being made to tarnish the image of our democracy and the Constitution, Modi said.
+But now it can be felt that there has been a big change as attempts are being made to tarnish the image of our democracy and the Constitution,” Modi said.

 The Prime Minister said the BJP was working dedicatedly for the development of Odisha even when the party was not in power in the eastern state.

-The Odisha poll results surprised many leading political pundits, who had completely dismissed the idea of BJP forming government in the state… BJP's electoral success in Odisha, Haryana and Maharashtra shows the strength of our party activists, Modi said.
+The Odisha poll results surprised many leading political pundits, who had completely dismissed the idea of BJP forming government in the state.
+BJP’s election success in Odisha, Haryana and Maharashtra shows the strength of our party members,” Modi asserted.

 The BJP respects and prioritizes the rich culture and tradition of Odisha, he said.

-I am happy that thanks to the efforts of the BJP, the tribal girl of Odisha, Droupadi Murmu ji, is today the President of the country.
+I am happy that thanks to the efforts of the BJP, Odisha tribal daughter Droupadi Murmu ji is now the President of the country.
 This has boosted the confidence of girls from all sections of society.
-His journey will inspire many generations to come, the Prime Minister said.
-(Agencies)
+His journey will inspire many generations to come,” the Prime Minister said.

 |